Analysis | Why Hong Kong’s Dull Dollar Has Investors Excited: QuickTake

 7. So when will Hong Kong rates finally, finally rise?

-Banks are likely to be hoarding funds in anticipation of HKMA intervention.
-Still, market indicators such as one-year forward points and interest-rate swaps tell the same tale: Expectations that rates will rise anytime soon are minimal.
+Market indicators such as one-year forward points and interest-rate swaps tell the same tale: Expectations that rates will rise anytime soon are minimal.
+One measure of liquidity -- the city’s aggregate balance of interbank liquidity -- will stand at about HK$176.5 billion on April 16, according to the HKMA.
+Rates in Hong Kong won’t meaningfully increase until the balance falls below HK$50 billion, according to Ryan Lam, head of research at Shanghai Commercial Bank.

 --With assistance from Tian Chen